Inequalities for totally nonnegative matrices: Gantmacher--Krein, Karlin, and Laplace: Multiplicative inequalities: main results

-Note that the action of row operations $\Ro_{(*,*)}$ does not impede any such column operation $\Co_{(*,*)},$ and vice versa.
+Note that the action of index-row operations $\Ro_{(*,*)}$ does not impede any such index-column operation $\Co_{(*,*)},$ and vice versa.
 Consequently, proof of Theorem~\ref{Multi-thm-2} is a straightforward deduction from Theorem~\ref{Multi-thm-1}, which we leave for the reader to complete. \end{remark}

 The class of smallest multiplicative inequalities for TN matrices is fairly large and complicated.
 For pragmatic purposes therefore, it is reasonable to know different ways to identify these inequalities.
 Algorithm~\ref{algo} provides other such ways, and we show this via Theorem~\ref{Multi-thm-1} and Theorem~\ref{Multi-thm-2}.
 Let us demonstrate the applicability of these via the example below.